bevyengine/rfcs/rfcs/76-replication.md

 ### Replication

 For replication to work, every resource, event or component has to be registered for sending or receiving.
-Which would also allow for some configuration, like relevancy or which serializer to use, etc.
+Which would also allow for some configuration, like relevancy or which serializer to use.
 ```rs
 app.add_plugins(ReplicationPlugin);